-What are Gallstones, how are they formed and Gallstone removal treament?
+What are Gallstones, how are they formed?
+Gallstone removal Surgery in Singapore

 Gallstones are hard aggregations (stones) in the gallbladder.
 There are two types of gallstones – cholesterol stones and pigment stones.

 Cholesterol stones are by far the commonest type of gallstone and can account for more than 90% of the gallstones we see in Singapore.
 These stones are formed as a result of over-concentration of cholesterol in the bile, leading to crystallisation of cholesterol salts and eventually forming cholesterol stones.
 It is important to note that the formation of gallstones is not strongly related to high blood cholesterol levels.
 Individuals with or without high blood cholesterol levels are at largely equal risk of forming cholesterol stones and they tend to develop such stones in their late 30s and onwards.